Hilary Knight (illustrator): Books

 Kay and I were like parents to Eloise.
 We decided that we'd never make her older than six, and that we'd always keep the parents in the background.
 When you really study the book, you see that Eloise is somewhat wistful.
 And I guess my job now is to continue what Kay might have thought she was doing when she pulled the books in the first place—to protect Eloise.

 For the first time in the history of the Eloise books, Knight illustrated as well wrote one of the books in the series, The 365 Days of Eloise.

 Knight also illustrated three of the four Mrs. Piggle-Wiggle books written by Betty MacDonald.
 Other publications with Knight illustrations include Good Housekeeping and the children's magazine Cricket.
 In addition to creating children's picture books—among them, in collaboration with poet Margaret Fishback, A Child's Book of Natural History (1969), a revision and extension of A Child's Primer of Natural History by Oliver Herford—Knight has illustrated for other genres, such as Peg Bracken's The I Hate to Cook Book.
 The roll call of artists Knight admires includes Ludwig Bemelmans, Joseph Hirsch, Leo Lionni, Robert Vickrey, and Garth Williams.

 His 1964 book Where's Wallace?, featuring an orangutan that kept escaping from the zoo to visit different places such as a circus, museum, department store, beach etc. and who had to be located in each of the books panoramic pictures, anticipated Where's Waldo? by more than 20 years.

-The Algonquin Cat written by Val Schaffner with drawings by Hilary Knight is a charmingly illustrated story about a real cat that resides in the Algonquin Hotel in New York City.
+In 1979, Hilary Knight illustrated The Algonquin Cat, written by Val Schaffneran, an illustrated story about a real cat that resided in the Algonquin Hotel in New York City.
 There have been numerous cats in the hotel over the years.
-This work was published by Delacorte Press and Eleanor Friede in 1980.
+This book was published by Delacorte Press and Eleanor Friede in 1980.